 He was preceded in death by his parents; brother: Charles (MaryHelen) Bildilli; great nephew Blake Charles Hawkins; his father & mother in-law Charles and Lorena Pearman; and a brother-in-law: Charles L. Pearman.

 Dominic’s favorite place of all time would be Daytona Beach, FL.
 He & Beverly traveled there for many years, spending the winters there.
 Throughout his lifetime, Dominic enjoyed coaching baseball for all of the local kids, as it was his favorite pastime, as well as trying to straighten out the St. Louis Cardinals.
 He enjoyed planning family parties and get-togethers.
 His family and friends were always very important to him and he enjoyed visiting with them.
 He will be greatly missed by all that knew and loved him.

 Messages and memories may be left on our website at www.KrugerCoanPape.com, or on the Kruger-Coan-Pape Funeral Home Facebook page.
 Memorials in Dominic’s name may be made to the Danville Cancer Center or The Georgetown American Legion.
 And the family would like to extend their heartfelt thanks to Dr. Shope, Dr. Dasghupta, and the entire nursing staff at OSF Sacred Heart Medical Center.

-To send flowers to Dominic's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Dominic Albert Bildilli, please visit our floral store.